Cerkl Broadcast

 When implementing new processes, policies, or technologies, internal communicators may face resistance or reluctance from deskless workers.
 Managing change and addressing concerns requires proactive communication strategies to ensure successful adoption.

 There is an increasing prevalence of internal communicators trying to retain, manage, and coordinate a mobile workforce without relying on outdated communication like direct mail or even email that doesn’t work.
-A 2022 survey by Project.co showed that 74% of surveyed businesses have started using new communication tools.
-Organizations need to find ways to retain their employees and keep them satisfied.
-As a result, they are increasingly turning to tech solutions.
+A 2024 survey by Project.co shows that 75% of surveyed businesses have started using new communication tools to meet business challenges.
+This is a result of increasing communication challenges.

-It’s not just the internal communicators, but it’s the people they are communicating with.
-Employees don’t feel like they are receiving good internal communication.
-Nudge found that 59% of workers feel like they don’t receive enough communication.
+It’s not just the internal communicators, but also the people they are communicating with who are affected.
+Many employees don’t feel they are receiving good internal communication.
+Nudge reports that 59% of workers believe their communications are inadequate.
+An article, Deskless Workers Are Going Digital! echoes the belief that deskless workers don’t have access to the same tech tools that other workers enjoy.

 Industries with a mobile or deskless workforce are characterized by employees who do not primarily work at a desk or fixed location.
 These industries, such as healthcare, construction, transportation, retail, and hospitality, rely on mobile technology and tools to facilitate real-time communication, task management, and data collection for efficient operations and seamless collaboration in changing environments.